Bell P-39: Progress Update; Comparison

 The upper structure for the cabin has ordinates setout for defining the contour of the main structure which overlaps the fuselage outrigger as shown.
 The fuselage outrigger profile does not quite match either the dimension nor the curvature in this instance.

-If we look at the ordinates for each part we can see the difference is exceptionally small although well within the manufacturing tolerances.
+If we look at the ordinates for each part; as stated on the original drawings; we can see the difference is exceptionally small although well within the manufacturing tolerances.

 WL (waterline) 12: Cabin noted as 16.98in – Fuselage noted as 17.006in